Research Project

 • Global modelling capability in New Zealand has grown, with scientific and technical expertise on climate modelling being established and supported across New Zealand.

-How this research is being used:
+How this research can be used:

 • The establishment of the NZESM has enabled nuanced studies on how important climate processes are changing around New Zealand.
 For example, how climate change may impact the frequency and strength of storms that make landfall in New Zealand.